JadenBalogh/home-together-b/Documentation/Meeting Notes/Group Meeting Minutes.md

 ###### 1:57-3:15pm:

-Creating issues and assigning parts:
+Creating issues and assigning parts

+The issues are:\
-Create use case tasks for the Member user group
+Creating use case tasks for the Member user group

-Create description of system for heuristic evaluations
+Creating description of system for heuristic evaluations

 Sign up for peer evaluations on the website